square/okhttp/docs/upgrading_to_okhttp_4.md

 =====================

 OkHttp 4.x upgrades our implementation language from Java to Kotlin and keeps everything else the same.
-We've chosen Kotlin because it gives us powerful new capabilities while integrating closely with Java.
+We’ve chosen Kotlin because it gives us powerful new capabilities while integrating closely with Java.

 We spent a lot of time and energy on retaining strict compatibility with OkHttp 3.x.
-We're even keeping the package name the same: `okhttp3`!
+We’re even keeping the package name the same: `okhttp3`!

-There are three kinds of compatibility we're tracking:
+There are three kinds of compatibility we’re tracking:

  * **Binary compatibility** is the ability to compile a program against OkHttp 3.x, and then to run it against OkHttp 4.x.
-We're using the excellent [japicmp][japicmp] library via its [Gradle plugin][japicmp_gradle] to enforce binary compatibility.
+We’re using the excellent [japicmp][japicmp] library via its [Gradle plugin][japicmp_gradle] to enforce binary compatibility.

  * **Java source compatibility** is the ability to upgrade Java uses of OkHttp 3.x to 4.x without